File references

 fileIdDocument#461b1d89 id:long = FileId;

-A file reference is a string of bytes that is be encountered in the file_reference fields of
+A file reference is a string of bytes that can be encountered in the file_reference fields of

 A file reference may expire, in which case it cannot be used in outgoing constructors: it must be refreshed by refetching the message, story, etc where the media last appeared, as specified below.